mevdschee/php-crud-api/README.md

 NB: You MUST use an empty database as a desctructive database fixture ('blog_sqlite.sql') is loaded.

-## Pretty URL

-You may "rewrite" the URL to remove the "api.php" from the URL.

-### PostGIS
+## Installing PostGIS on Ubuntu Linux

-Install PostGIS with the following command:
+Install PostGIS on Ubuntu Linux with the following command:

 ```
 sudo apt install postgis